unfrank/se_project_aroundtheus/README.md

 ## Overview

-This project is a web page titled "Around the U.S."
-Eventually, it will allow users to view profiles, add new content, and interact with cards featuring various destinations around the United States.
+"Around the U.S." is a responsive web page that allows users to view profiles, add new content, and interact with cards featuring various destinations around the United States (and nearby areas).
+The project demonstrates responsiveness and smooth transitions between different screen sizes.
-(Lake Louise is in Alberta, but close enough)

-## Demonstration of capabilities
+## Layout

-The objective of this project is to showcase the responsiveness of block elements and their components when the screen size changes, specifically focusing on layouts at 1280px and 320px.
-Moreover, the project highlights a seamless transition between these two screen sizes.
-With the final stage project of Sprint 4, now a modal box pops up on command and allows for editing by the user.
-Additionally, the author was able to remove the bulky list section from the HTML in favor of a series of elements and functions in JavaScript.

-## Features, current and future:

-- **Header Section:** Contains logo, displays bottom border.
+Header Section:
+Displays the site logo with a bottom border.
+Profile Section:
-- **Profile Section:** Displays a user's profile picture, name, and description.
+Shows a user's profile picture, name, and description.
+Users can edit their profile name and title via a modal.
-  The user's profle name and title are editable by the user.
+Add Button:
-- **Add Button:** Will enable users to add new content.
+Allows users to add new content (cards).
-- **Card Section:** Displays cards featuring different destinations around the U.S.
-- **Like Button:** Will allow users to like or interact with the cards.
+Card Section:
+Displays cards featuring different destinations.
+Each card includes an image, title, like button, and delete button.
+Footer:
-- **Footer:** Standard footer, with year of production (2024)
+Standard footer displaying the year of production (2024).

-## Edit Profile Feature
+Edit Profile Feature:
+:Users can edit their profile information through a modal that opens on clicking the "Edit Profile" button.

+## Rendering Cards

+The logic to iterate through the array of cards was initially written using a for loop.
+This was refactored to use the forEach array method, which is more concise and common in practice for iterating over arrays.

+## New Features

+Form for Adding a Card:
+A form for adding new cards was added.
+This form is displayed when the user clicks the "+" button and can be closed by clicking the "Close" button.

+Adding a Card:
+A feature was developed to allow users to add custom cards.
+Users can enter a name and a link to an image.
+Upon clicking the "Save" button, the new card appears at the beginning of the card container, and the form modal closes simultaneously.

+The "Like" Button:
+The "Like" button was implemented.
+When a user clicks on the "Like" button, the heart icon changes its color to indicate the like.

+Deleting a Card:
+A delete icon was added to the cards.
+The delete button is functional, allowing users to remove cards from the list.

+Opening the Picture Modal:
+When a user clicks on a picture, a modal box with the picture opens.
+The modal can be closed by clicking the "Close" button.

+## Aesthetics

+The modal boxes were enhanced to open and close smoothly.
+The modals transition from transparent to visible when opened and vice versa when closed, ensuring a smooth user experience.

+## Existing Features

 The "Edit Profile" feature allows users to open and close a modal where they can edit their profile information.